-BUY A TRAIL PASS, GET BETTER TRAILS

-Your voluntary trail pass donation is used exclusively to maintain existing trails.
+BUY A TRAIL PASS, GET BETTER TRAILS Your voluntary trail pass donation is used exclusively to maintain existing trails.
 Passes are available at boxes along the trails, or by contacting the NRD.
 We hope you enjoy using the trails as much as we enjoy providing them.

 Trail rules and regulations are posted at trail heads and at LPSNRD.org.
 The Lower Platte South NRD is committed to doing all we can to assure your trail experience is a safe and pleasant one.
 Please follow our Rules and Regulations as a courtesy to fellow trail users and report any misuse of trails to the Lower Platte South NRD.
 Enjoy the Homestead Trail and be safe!

-ABOUT THE NRD

-The Lower Platte South Natural Resources District is one of 23 districts in the state of Nebraska formed in 1972 for the purpose of managing the state's natural resources, with an emphasis on watershed management.
-Programs and activities include all areas of natural resource management and development: tree planting, flood protection, wildlife habitat, stream stabilization, environmental education land treatment, water monitoring and many others.
+ABOUT THE NRD The Lower Platte South Natural Resources District is one of 23 districts in the state of Nebraska formed in 1972 for the purpose of managing the state's natural resources, with an emphasis on watershed management.
+Programs and activities include all areas of natural resource management and development: tree planting, flood protection, wildlife habitat, stream b stabilization, environmental education, land treatment, water monitoring and many others.
 The districts are partially funded by property taxes and governed by a board of directors-elected representatives who serve four-year terms.
-The NRD system is local government working to protect loca natural resources.
-The Lower Platte South NRD includes nearly all of Lancaster and Cass counties and parts of Seward, S Otoe, and Butler counties.

-LOWER PLATTE SOUTH natural resources district
+The NRD system is local government working to protect local natural resources.
+The Lower Platte South NRD includes nearly all of Lancaster and Cass counties and parts of Seward, Saunder Otoe, and Butler counties.
+LOWER PLATTE SOUTH natural resources distric Lower Platte South NRD • 3125 Portia Street PO Box 83581 • Lincoln, Nebraska 68501-3581 Phone: (402) 476-2729 • Fax: (402) 476-6454 The Lower Platte South NRD is an Equal Opportunity Provider and Employer